-Transfer cases are responsible for playing a very important role in the operation of high-performance vehicles.
+Transfer cases are play a very important role in the operation of high-performance vehicles.
 They transfer power from a vehicle’s transmission to a vehicle’s front and rear axles.
-Replacing a transfer case can be costly, which is why you should keep a close eye out for signs of trouble with a transfer case and address them before they become major issues.
+It’s important to keep a close eye out for signs of trouble with a transfer case and address them before they become major issues.
 Check out some of the most common signs of a shoddy transfer case below.

 Failure to engage is probably the most common problem that you can have with a transfer case.
 Your transfer case might not be engaging because of your vehicle’s speed.
 It might also be failing to engage because it doesn’t have the proper lubrication or because your transfer case has components in it that are worn out.
 Whatever the case, you won’t be able to ignore this particular problem.
 You’ll need to get to the bottom of it right away.